Halloween is a dream come true for kids.

 Most older adults will tell you they love Halloween.
-And it’s not because they like to dress up or because they have a sweet tooth.
-It’s because Halloween brings them back in time and allows them to relive some of their favorite memories—handing out candy to trick-or-treaters and trick-or-treating with their own children.
+And it's not because they like to dress up or because they have a sweet tooth, and it's because Halloween brings them back in time and allows them to relive some of their favorite memories—handing out candy to trick-or-treaters and trick-or-treating with their children.

 Every year, The Birches invites families from the Clarendon Hills community to stop by for trick-or-treating and Halloween-themed entertainment the week before Halloween.
 And for many Birches residents, it's the highlight of their year.

 "I waited three weeks for the trick-or-treaters to come," said Birches resident Gail Olson.
 "They came in a big group, and it was so fun."

 Olson has four grandkids, and they're all grown up now.
 But that doesn't mean she doesn't enjoy "oohing" and "aahing" at the little fairies, ninjas, and superheroes that come out in droves on Halloween.

 She's always eagerly awaited trick-or-treaters because she enjoys seeing kids dressed up and seeing them happy.
 When she moved to The Birches this past July, she didn't realize she'd get to continue her favorite Halloween tradition, but she's glad that she does.
 And many Birches residents feel the same.

 "The trick-or-treaters looked so cute," said Birches resident Pat McCann.
 "One was wearing a bridesmaid dress, and one was dressed in scrubs holding a baby in her hands.
 And then there was Wonder Woman, and she was darling."

 Many older adults, like McCann, love seeing kids dressed up because they're downright adorable.
 But for most, it goes far beyond cuteness.
 They love it because it reminds them of when they were young parents—one of the happiest times in their lives.